 Who’s A Natural Sister?

-To anyone who hasn’t visited Africa before you might expect kinky to be the norm, right?
+To anyone who hasn’t visited Ghana before you might expect kinky to be the norm, right?
 Wrong.
 From as far back as when the first missionary set foot in Africa we’ve been inundated with images that promote the most un-Godly, un-African standards, causing our sisters to bleach their skin and perm their hair, trying desperately to be what they are not.
 But lately more and more beautiful, brown sisters are surfacing with their crowns of glory: afro puffs, buns, twists and locs.
-Used to be hard to find, but nowadays you’re bound to see at least one natural sister parading up the street, head to the sky, as regal as ever.
-It’s finally trending to be African again!
+You’re bound to see at least one natural sister parading up the street, head to the sky, as regal as ever.
+It’s finally trending to be African!

-There are numerous characteristics that natural sisters share, but the one I appreciate the most is that they like to be called by their African name.
-In Ghana most people go by their Christian (European) name, but sisters with love-of-self prefer the word used to conjure up their person to mean something.
+There are several tell-tale characteristics that natural sisters share, but the one I appreciate the most is that they insist on being called by their African name.
+In Ghana most people go by their Christian (European) name, but sisters with love-of-self derive power from the original name.

 A crown deserves a gown.
 Instead of the second-hand clothes sold to Africans by the Salvation Army and patronized by almost everyone else, natural sisters prefer custom-made.
 One-of-a-kind designs that can wear to the ball or the mall.
 There’s nothing more breathtaking than the sight of an African sister strutting up a dusty road, in a one-of-a-kind, as graceful as if she were working a runway somewhere in the south of France.